Buhari: FG to Develop Framework for Mobilising Revenue from Non-oil Sector - THISDAYLIVE

 The president stated that no nation could make meaningful progress without stability and predictability of her earnings, expressing government’s commitment to work with the Chartered Institute of Taxation of Nigeria (CITN) to attain an enviable height for the Nigerian tax system.

-Speaking at the 21st annual tax conference of the CITN with the theme, “Taxation and National Development: Unlocking the Potential of Taxation,” Buhari who was represented by the Minister of Finance, Mrs. Zainab Ahmed, noted that although Nigeria’s tax-to-GDP ratio has improved from 6 per cent to about 9 per cent in the last three years, it is still one of the lowest in the world.
+Speaking at the 21st annual tax conference of the CITN with the theme, “Taxation and National Development: Unlocking the Potential of Taxation,” Buhari who was represented by the Minister of Finance, Mrs. Zainab Ahmed, noted that although Nigeria’s tax-to-GDP ratio has improved from six per cent to about nine per cent in the last three years, it is still one of the lowest in the world.

 He said: “Our tax system must reflect the nature of our commercial activity levels.
-Oil is just about 10% of our GDP but it represents a disproportionate share of our tax revenue.
-We will therefore develop a framework that mobilises revenue from the non-oil sector.
+Oil is just about 10 per cent of our GDP but it represents a disproportionate share of our tax revenue.
+We will therefore, develop a framework that mobilises revenue from the non-oil sector.

 “The commendable administrative efforts of the FIRS will be complemented by progressive overhaul of the tax code and tax laws.
 This administration has been instrumental to critical reforms in the Nigerian tax system, though, for instance, the introduction of the tax amnesty regime under the Voluntary Asset and Income Declaration Scheme (VAIDS) and the Voluntary offshore Assets Regularisation Scheme (VOARS).